mrseanryan/tslint-ban-snippets/README.md

 ### merging to master

-merging a feature branch into master: (after the bulid is green!)
+merging a feature branch into master: (after the build is green!)

 ```
 git checkout master